ankostis/TeslaCrack/README.rst

 2. Decide which Key to attack:  *BTC* or *AES*?
 -----------------------------------------------
-Count how many different "mul" AES-keys the ransomware has used to encrypt your files - the answer to this question will tell you which key to attack.
+You should definetely attempt to factorize your *"mul" BTC* key - but you may be unlucky and it may be too long.
+So if you count how many different *"mul"* AES-keys have encrypted your files, you will know better your road ahead.

 ..
 Tip::

-     To understand the various names of keys mentioned in these instructions, read the `How it works?`_ section.
+     To understand the various names of keys mentioned in these instructions, read the Terminology`_ section.

 To gather all "mul" keys, attempt to decrypt your files and check the output of this command::